Nitrokey/nethsm/README.md

 ## Use of Git submodules in this repository

 This repository uses several large Git submodules, including recursive submodules for Muen and Coreboot.

-These submodule also use relative URLs in their `.gitmodules` and cloning this repository recursively **WILL NOT WORK**.
+Cloning this repository with `--recursive` or manually initialising submodules in a fresh clone of this repository **WILL NOT WORK**.

-`make prepare` will call out to `tools/init-git-submodules.sh` which will do the right thing and initialise all _required_ submodules depending on the `MODE` you have passed to `make`.
-See that script for the gory details.
+When working with a fresh clone of this repository, before running any other `make` commands, please run the following once:

+    make MODE=any fetch-submodules

+If you plan to use this tree for development only with a specific `MODE` (see below), you can use that in place of `MODE=any` above to check out only the required submodules.

+To disable any attempts at shallow clones, add `NO_SHALLOW=1`.
+If you get stuck, try `make deinit-submodules`.

 ## Local Development System